apono-io/apono-getting-started/k8s (Kubernetes)/3_automatic_just_in_time_access.md

 8. Click `Submit`

-9. You will receive and slack message notifying your of your request submission, and quickly after it will be replaced with your grant message containing your new credentials for the cluster
+9. You will receive and slack message notifying your of your request submission

+10. Quickly after it will be replaced with your grant message containing your new credentials for the cluster

+11. Click the `Access Details` button to view your credentials

-10. Copy the command and run in your terminal, this will configure a new `kubectl` context
+12. Copy the command and run in your terminal, this will configure a new `kubectl` context named `k8s-k8s-apono-connector`

 ### Check the new credentials

-1. Run `kubectl get pods -n customer3 --context <context_nane>`
+1. Run `kubectl get pods -n customer3 --context k8s-k8s-apono-connector`

    * Replace `<context_name>` with the actual one depending on the name you gave the cluster in apono